pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 sqlite> select txMd5, length(unsignedRawTxDataHex), length(signedRawTxDataHex), isSubmitted from tx;
 ```

-Now the output of the above query is like this (you may see different values):
+Now the output of the above query would be like following (you may see different values):

 ```text
 0430B1D076C9671622F3378E7056A8C7|2356|76698|0